Perelyn-sama/chainlink-price-oracle/README.md

 # Chainlink price oracle

-## To get this repo working on your local machine
+## To get this repo working on your machine

 ### Compile smart contracts